efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 *Therefore when injecting the service declared using the "service declaration", in the below controller the serverLayer will always be an instance of an object and we can access its properties immediately.*

-{% highlight javascript linenos %}
+{% highlight javascript %}
 .controller( 'SomeController',
-  function (serverLayer){
+  function (serverLayer) {
     serverLayer.users.add('test');
-    ...
+    // ...
   }
 );
 {% endhighlight %}

 ###3.
 Example where a provider declaration is the most suitable to use

 A provider is the most generic way of declaring a service.
 Both "factory declarations" and "service declarations" can be replaced by a "provider declaration".
 Factories and services are themselves declared using providers under the hood.

 The "provider declaration" has the most laborious syntax and allows the configuration of our service before the Angular app actually runs.
 This happens in the so called "config phase".
 What's special about the config phase is that we can only inject providers in it (we can not inject services defined with "factory" or "service" declarations) and allows us to configure our services before they run.